It Takes Two: 25 Juicy Spanish Verbs That Are Linked with Prepositions

 10 Common Verbs in Spanish Without Prepositions

-The reason why these can be confusing is because while they don’t have a preposition in Spanish, the English translation of these verbs does use a preposition.
+The reason why these can be confusing is that while they don’t have a preposition in Spanish, the English translation of these verbs does use a preposition.

 One common mistake by new Spanish learners is to use “buscar para” when they want to say “to look for,” which is incorrect.
 In Spanish, buscar means “to look for,” so you should follow the verb directly with the object: busco trabajo (I’m looking for a job).